R505: the Flying Cloud

 "The thought most certainly crossed my mind," said Pierre.
 "As a Frenchman, I have a reputation to uphold.
 But she had a spear, and eet was very sharp.
 She also has a tendency to talk, at great length, at the most inappropriate moments.
 This ees the very antithesis of romance."

-Everett nodded, recalling the woman he’d fled to join the Service, years ago.
-He’d often wondered what had become of her.
-He imagined she’d found her calling as a telephone operator, racetrack announcer, or auctioneer.
-"Was Sarah’s father really a cannibal who worshipped pagan gods?" he asked.
+Everett nodded, recalling the girl he'd fled to join the Service, years ago.
+He'd often wondered what had become of her.
+He imagined she'd found her calling as a telephone operator, racetrack announcer, or auctioneer.

 "I do not think so.
-I gather that he was an enthusiastic reader of Thomas Huxley’s essays and a confirmed vegetarian.
+I gather that he was an enthusiastic reader of Thomas Huxley's essays and a confirmed vegetarian.
 But hees wife was another matter.
-She was trained as a Presbyterian missionary, but she seems to have developed a novel interpretation of church teachings, particularly with regard to the doctrine of transubstantiation.
+She was trained as a Presbyterian missionary, but she seems to have developed a novel interpretation of church teachings, particularly with regard to the Doctrine Of Transubstantiation.
 And the young mademoiselle appears to have taken after both of her parents."

 "Interesting," said Everett, turning the implications over in his mind.
 "Well, young Iverson comes from a good family, so I suppose he’ll make the best of it.
 If she doesn’t make the best of him first."